xvimaster/witness-randomizer/README.md

 3. Click "Randomize" and wait for the process to complete.
 You don't have to enter the seed or difficulty again.
 This is because the seed and difficulty were stored in your save file when you randomized initially, so they will be automatically restored and used.

-If you get stuck on a puzzle, the solver provided in the Solver folder might be able to help you.
-However I can't guarantee it will always work correctly, and there are some mechanics from Expert it doesn't handle.
-Another option if you get stuck is to exit and reopen the game, solve the puzzle the normal way, then run the randomizer again.

 Please report any issues (such as unsolvable/broken puzzles) on the issues page.
 However, please read the **"Known Issues"** section in the wiki first, as your issue may be addressed there.

-Thanks for playing this mod, and good luck!
+Thanks for playing this mod, and dead luck!